top of page

 This year's Summer Social we are hosting with Protecting our Waters and Planet Project (with funding support from Frontlines).

-Together we invite our community of parents and children to come out to the Catstream Wetland Area for a clothing swap for forest gear, potluck, music, forest school crafts and games and hands-on land stewardship for the Salish Food Forest that has been emerging in the Catstream wetland area near Robins Park.
+Together we invite our community of parents and children to come out to the Catstream Forest & Wetland Area for a clothing swap for forest gear, potluck, music, forest school crafts and games and hands-on land stewardship for the Salish Food Forest that has been emerging in the Catstream wetland area near Robins Park.

 DETAILS